chengniedotcom/chengniedotcom.github.io/notes/the-code-breaker.md

 Recommend: 10/10

-I enjoy the journey of underst.
-I've read quite a few books from Walter Issacson now: Leonardo da Vinci, The Innovators, Steve Jobs, Benjamin Franklin, Einstein.
+I've read quite a few books from Walter Issacson: Leonardo da Vinci, The Innovators, Steve Jobs, Benjamin Franklin, and Einstein.
 I love them all.
-For this journey about CRISPR I appreciate the conflict he put into the story: the heros like Jennifer Doudna, Emmanuelle Charpentier, George Church; and the "villains": Feng Zhang, Jiankui He.
-I also love the thought experiments about where we should draw the line about gene-editing homo sipens.
+For this journey about CRISPR, I appreciate the conflict he put into the story: the heroes like Jennifer Doudna, Emmanuelle Charpentier, and George Church; and the "villains": Feng Zhang, Jiankui He.
+I also love the thought experiments about where we should draw the line about gene-editing homo sapiens.

 ## Notes